guerwan/TransitionsBackport/README.md

 TransitionsBackport
 ===================

-Android library for using the [Transitions API released with Android KitKat][1] on API version 14 and above.
+Android library for using the [Transitions API released with Android KitKat][1] on older versions of Android.
+At the moment it is compatible with Android 4.0 (API 14) and above.

 Usage
 =====

-The API is exactly the same as the [Transitions API][2], just change your imports to use `android.transition.support.XXX`.
+The API is exactly the same as the [Transitions API][2], just change your imports from `android.transition.XXX` to `android.transition.support.XXX`.
+If you use XML files to create your transitions you need to put them in the res/anim folder instead of the res/transition folder.

 You can take a look at [this video][3] from Chet Haase explaining how to use the Transitions API.